vnguyen01/vnguyen01.github.io/_posts/2020-06-14-getting-katex-to-work-for-github-pages.markdown

    bundle exec jekyll serve
    ```
    This rebuilds the website where you can see it at your localhost.
 2. When are you ready to commit, be sure to rebuild to regenerate all of the files in `_site`.
+Be sure to
+include the `.nojekyll` file in `_site` which lets Github know to only generate the site from the HTML.
     ```
     git checkout gh-pages
     git add .